 In breakdown herds, short interval tests (SITs) will continue to be scheduled from 60 days after the last reactor is removed.
-The window for completion of SITs is 30 days.
-In England and Wales, until further notice, closure of the testing window for short interval tests will be delayed by 30 days, meaning that the window for completion of the test will now be 60 days.
+The window for completion of SITs is set automatically at 30 days.
+In England and Wales, until further notice, if it is not possible to test within the pre-set window due to valid reasons associated with COVID-19, an additional 30 days will be given in which you should aim to complete the test (that is until 120 days after removal of the last reactor).
 This will be kept under review.
 In Scotland, short interval testing windows remain unchanged and the situation will be kept under review.

 If reactors are found in this situation and it’s not possible to safely TB test some or all eligible calves under 180 days old, provided all other eligible animals were tested, APHA will schedule breakdown testing even though the skin test that triggered the breakdown is incomplete.
 The first short interval test (SIT) of your herd will be scheduled for 60 days after removal of the last reactor.
 You and your vet should consider whether animals that could not be TB tested safely at the disclosing test have grown to a size where they can be tested safely at the first SIT.